Azure Newsletter: October 2017

 Azure SQL Database: New performance levels and storage add-ons in public preview

-New Standard performance levels S4, S6, S7, S9 and S12 are now even better suited for CPU-intensive workloads that don’t require the IO performance provided by the Premium tier.
-New storage add-ons enable you to purchase extra storage without having to increase DTUs or eDTUs.
-Purchase extra storage for S3–S12, P1–P6 and PRS1–PRS6 databases up to 1 TB, for Standard elastic pools up to 4 TB, and for smaller eDTU Premium pools up to 1 TB.
+New Standard performance levels S4, S6, S7, S9, and S12 are now even better suited for CPU intensive workloads that don’t require the IO performance provided by the Premium tier.
+New storage add-ons enable purchasing extra storage without having to increase DTUs or eDTUs.
+Purchase extra storage for S3–S12, P1–P6, and PRS1–PRS6 databases up to 1 TB, for Standard elastic pools up to 4 TB, and for smaller eDTU Premium pools up to 1 TB.
 Learn more about these new performance levels and storage add-on options.

 Enable virtual network service endpoints for more granular security in Azure SQL Database

 Virtual network service endpoints are in public preview in Azure SQL Database.
 SQL Database lets you set firewall rules for specific public IPs as well as allow all Azure services’ IPs to connect to your servers.
 If you’re looking for finer grained connectivity limitations, you would have to provision a Static Public IP, which can be hard to manage and costly when done at scale.
 Virtual network service endpoints let you limit connectivity to your SQL Database servers from given subnets within a virtual network.

 Adaptive Query Processing support for Azure SQL Database now generally available